2022

 - Category:

-The Victorian Alcohol and Drug Association (VAADA) is alarmed with the overall cut of $39M in service funding to 2021-22 revised budget figures for alcohol and other drug treatment and prevention.
-This will negatively impact treatment and prevention services which support people experiencing substance dependence.
-While there are a number of small positive initiatives and
+The Victorian Alcohol and Drug Association (VAADA) is alarmed with the overall cut of $39M in service funding to 2021-22 revised budget figures for alcohol and other drug treatment and

 -